Khúc clan: Khúc Thừa Mỹ (917–930) and decline

 The next tiết độ sứ after Hao was his son Khúc Thừa Mỹ.
 Meanwhile, the Southern Han Dynasty was established in 917.
 Khúc Thừa Mỹ, being a Later Liang jiedushi, does not recognize the newly formed dynasty, hoping instead for assistance from the dwindling Later Liang court.
 This angers the Southern Han emperor and its ruler were willing to annex Annam once more.
 In 930, Southern Han sent an army to Annam, led by Li Shouyong and Liang Kezheng.
-Han soldiers captured Thừa Mỹ and occupied Tong Binh.
+Han soldiers captured Thừa Mỹ and occupied Tống Bình.
 Li Jin became Annam's jiedushi.

 Legacy

 Although the Khúc did not declare themselves kings or emperors like many of other breakaway states during the Five Dynasties and Ten Kingdoms period, they had established more power for local rule than ever before.
 In 931, another Vietnamese native Dương Đình Nghệ, summoned a 3,000 strong army that took control of Tống Bình.
 Southern Han retreated again and this time for good.
 No other Chinese dynasty would have managed an established rule over Vietnam in the next five centuries, until the Ming dynasty invaded in 1407 and occupied Vietnam for 20 years.